 (3) Casting on PC/Laptops

-56% of the users who use both a computer and a smartphone consider the computer for playing games, while 71% prefers using the smartphone.
+56% of the users who use both a computer and a smartphone consider the computer for playing games, while 71% prefer using the smartphone.

 This wasn’t the scenario in 2015 as the smartphone wasn’t advanced enough to contain complex game graphics and functions.

 As per the Global Web Index Online Study 2019: Smartphone is the most preferred choice over PC or tablet.
-As 96% users browse Internet on the smartphone as against 93% surfing Internet on PC.
-When it comes to streaming of videos like movies, shows, events and news etc, it has been observed that millennials prefer watching online content instead of TV.
+96% of users browse the Internet on the smartphone as against 93% surfing the Internet on PC.
+When it comes to streaming of videos like movies, shows, events, and news, etc, it has been observed that millennials prefer watching online content instead of TV.